Arizona Sports and Tourism Authority: Youth sports

 In May 2001 the TSA approved its first youth sports project.
 In late September 2001 the TSA approved the city of Avondale’s youth sports complex proposal.
 The TSA hosted a Youth and Amateur Sports Town Hall in April 2002.
 During the Town Hall, the TSA formed an advisory committee and announced plans to develop existing youth and amateur sports facilities.
 The Advisory Committee held its first meeting in May 2002.
 In December 2002, the TSA approved an intergovernmental agreement with the city of Avondale for a 10-field complex to be completed by December 2003.
 In February 2003, the TSA hosted the First Annual Youth and Amateur Sports Summit.
 In June 2003, the TSA broke ground for the Avondale Regional Youth Sports Complex.
 The Youth and Amateur Sports Committee provided the TSA with recommendations, and in February 2004 the TSA approved $1.32 million for 13 projects and programs.

 Spring training

-In February 2002, AZSTA made its first spring training decision when it voted to increase the funding commitment for the Cmcity of Surprise spring training facility.
+In February 2002, AZSTA made its first spring training decision when it voted to increase the funding commitment for the City of Surprise spring training facility.
 In December 2002, the city of Surprise held the grand opening of "Billy Parker Field".
 In February 2003, AZSTA sold $33 million of Cactus League bonds and directed $4.3 million to a $6.4 million upgrade project for Phoenix Municipal Stadium.
 The $4.3 million was presented in a commemorative check on March 26, 2003, during an Oakland Athletics vs. Arizona Diamondbacks game.
 The Phoenix Municipal Stadium project was completed in February 2004.

 AZSTA has committed $68.3 million in funding for renovations to Cactus League facilities in Scottsdale, Tempe, Phoenix and Surprise.
 It is estimated that over 30 years, AZSTA will contribute $205 million to the refurbishment of Cactus League facilities in Maricopa County.